Skip to Main Content

 Inspection of Records

 Student records that are the subject of federal and state laws and University policies may be maintained in a variety of offices, including the Registrar’s Office, Office of the Dean of Students, UCLA Career Center, UCLA External Affairs, Graduate Division, and the offices of a student’s College or school and major department.
-Students are referred to the online UCLA Campus Directory which lists all the offices that may maintain student records, together with their campus address and telephone number.
-Students have the right to inspect their student records in any such office subject to the terms of federal and state laws and University policies
+Students have the right to inspect their student records in any such office subject to the terms of federal and state laws and University policies.

 Inspection of student records maintained by the Registrar’s Office is by appointment only and must be arranged three working days in advance.
-Call (310) 825-1091 option 6, or inquire at the Registrar’s Office, 1113 Murphy Hall.
+To arrange an appointment, send e-mail to reginfo@registrar.ucla.edu or come to 1113 Murphy Hall.
+The student must complete and submit a Student Record Inspection Request, with photo ID, at 1113 Murphy Hall.
+An inspection request takes approximately five business days to process.

-A copy of federal and state laws, University policies, and the print UCLA Telephone Directory may be inspected in the office of Information Practices, 500 UCLA Wilshire Center.
+A copy of federal and state laws, University policies, and the print UCLA Telephone Directory may be inspected in the Information Practices office, 107 UCLA Wilshire Center.
 Information concerning students’ hearing rights may be obtained from the Office of the Dean of Students, 1206 Murphy Hall.
 See the complete text of UCLA Policy 220, Disclosure of Information from Student Records.

 Third-Party Access